 According to a disturbing news report, a Charlotte woman that contacted the North Carolina unemployment office call center was treated horrendously by the agent in charge of her call.
 Not only did the agent use racial slurs during the conversation, but they also refused to connect her to a supervisor.

 Sadly, this unacceptable behavior is proof that the industry’s focus has shifted during these last couple of months leaving crucial lessons – like regularly teaching soft skills – on the back burner.

 And while it’s an honest mistake to reach for the starts assuming that the basics are covered, it’s still a mistake.
 Not everyone is born with soft skills.
-And while you can certainly teach soft skills to a call center agent, the best thing you can do to ensure customers are treated with the utmost respect and your agents are striving to offer customer satisfaction (and know what to do to create a qualitative customer experience!) is to hold regular training sessions.
+And while you can certainly teach soft skills to a call center agent, the best thing you can do is to ensure customers are treated with the utmost respect and your agents are striving to offer customer satisfaction (and know what to do to create a quality customer experience!) is to hold regular training sessions.

 Did you know voice calls can be resolved faster if there are no interruptions?